aleingmar/aleingmar-pi-portfolio/content/post/imagen-multicloud-packer/index.md

 - **Packer:** With Packer I build the complete system image.
 Packer uses the cloud as a provider for the creation of the image.
 It builds an instance and all the necessary infrastructure for the creation of the image and destroys it when it is finished.
 - **Ansible:** with ansible the provisioning of the instance that packer raises and from which the image is created is carried out.
 In the case of Azure I do this provisioning with Ansible, in the case of AWS I do the same but directly with Bash scripting.

+To control multicloud deployment, a parameter has been implemented that must be passed to the `terraform apply ‘deployment_target=’`, indicating whether you want to deploy in both clouds simultaneously or in a single cloud.
+If this is the case, you must indicate in which one you want to deploy.

 ### Creation and deployment process:

 The sequence of steps in the process would be as follows: